bantek89/ClojureScript-Quiz/README.md

+This project is a remake of a previous quiz made using React see that ![https://github.com/FAC-Sixteen/b-b/tree/master/src] (here)

 ### Development mode
 To start the Figwheel compiler, navigate to the project folder and run the following command in the terminal: